 Controlled Burn Log

-web site will provide the daily information for open burning and permit holders may log open burning individually provided it is a day approved for open burning.
+web site will provide the daily information for open burning.
+Registration holders may log open burning individually provided it is a day approved for open burning.
 If an individual does not have internet access they may leave their name, address and phone number and the information will be logged in for that burn day.
 The location of your burn will be logged in the event someone calls 9-1-1 reporting your smoke or flames.

-- Residents living in Unincorporated Denton County must have a filed Open Burning Registration/Permit.
+- Residents living in Unincorporated Denton County must have a filed Open Burning Registration.